crittermike/personal-blog/src/pages/ramblings/drupal-project-productivity-curve.md

   - drupal
 ---

-"There are a lot of things that make Drupal projects unique from your typical software development projects, but one of the most interesting to me is the productivity curve.
+There are a lot of things that make Drupal projects unique from your typical software development projects, but one of the most interesting to me is the productivity curve.

 Specifically, Drupal projects tend to have lots of visible progress at the start and then things slow down considerably.
 In contrast, many (most?) non-Drupal projects are the opposite - they have little to show at the beginning but things are being cranked out really quickly closer to the end.